-Issue & Legislative Reference Provisions Commentary Notice of Meetings (LG Regulation Section 258) (1) Written notice of each meeting or adjourned meeting of a local government must be given to each councillor at least 2 days before the day of the meeting unless it is impracticable to give the notice.
-(2) The written notice must state- (a) the day and time of the meeting; (5) The written notice may be given to a councillor by sending the notice The CEO will ensure that written notice of all meetings (General and Special) is provided to Councillors at least two days prior to the meeting.
-Special Meetings (LG Regulation Section 258) to the councillor electronically.
-(2) The written notice must state- (b) for a special meeting-the business to be conducted at the meeting.
+Issue & Legislative Provisions Commentary Reference ,, , Notice of Meetings (LG Regulation Section 258) (1) Written notice of each meeting or adjourned meeting of a local government must be given to each councillor at least 2 days before the day of the meeting unless it is impracticable to give the notice.
+(2) The written notice must state- (a) the day and time of the meeting; (5) The written notice may be given to a councillor by sending the notice to the councillor electronically.
+The CEO will ensure that written notice of all meetings (General and Special) is provided to Councillors at least two days prior to the meeting.
+Special Meetings (LG Regulation Section 258) (2) The written notice must state- (b) for a special meeting-the business to be conducted at the meeting.
 (3) A special meeting is a meeting at which the only business that may be conducted is the business stated in the notice of meeting.
 In providing written notice for a Special Meeting, the CEO will ensure that all business to be discussed at that meeting is set out in the written notice.
 Public Notice of Meetings (LG Regulation Section 277) (1) A local government must, at least once in each year, publish a notice of the days and times when- (a) its ordinary meetings will be held; and (b) the ordinary meetings of its standing committees will be held.
 (2) The notice mentioned in subsection (1) must be published- (a) in a newspaper circulating generally in the local government's area; and (b) on the local government must display in a conspicuous place in its public office a notice of the days and times when- (a) its meetings will be held; and (b) meetings of its committees will be held.
+(2) The notice mentioned in subsection (1) must be published- (a) in a newspaper circulating generally in the local government's website.
+(3) The local government must display in a conspicuous place in its public office a notice of the days and times when- (a) its meetings will be held; and (b) meetings of its committees will be held.
 (4) The local government must immediately notify any change to the days and times mentioned in subsection (1) or (3) in the same way as the days and times were previously notified.
-(5) A list of the items to be discussed at a meeting mentioned in subsection at the time the agenda for the meeting is made available to councillors.
+(5) A list of the items to be discussed at a meeting mentioned in subsection (3) must be available for inspection at the time the agenda for the meeting is made available to councillors.
 The CEO will bring a report to Council towards the end of each calendar year seeking Council approval for the next year's meeting dates.
 The CEO will ensure these dates are published as required and that any changes to the dates are also published.
 The CEO will ensure that a list of the items to be discussed at a meeting is made available on Council's website as soon as the agenda is provided to Councillors.